Prism

 Technologies

 The only external libraries as of now being used are Vulkan and Raylib!
-I supposed technically I'm using my own utilities library that I wrote, but I'm not sure that counts.
+I suppose technically I'm using my own utilities library that I wrote, but I'm not sure that counts.
 Raylib is used for the UI and window handling while Vulkan is used for the actual heavy-duty rendering.
 This means that there is inter-op happening between OpenGL from Raylib and Vulkan itself!
-While unconventional.
-I chose to do it this way for 2 main reasons:
+The way this works is that the vulkan backend renders onto a series of 2D texture targets, which then gets passed to OpenGL as textures.
+These textures are then just rendered just as an image would be into the UI created with raylib!
+While unconventional, I chose to do it this way for 2 main reasons:

 1. I thought it would be a fun and cool quirk to play around with